mantoni/glob-filter.js/README.md

 - `removeFilter(event, fn)`: Unregisters a filter for an event
 - `removeAllFilters([event])`: Unregisters all filters, or all filters for the given event.
 Matching rules are not applied.
+- `removeMatchingFilters(event)`: Unregister all filters matching the given event name as described in the [glob-tree match expressions][].
 - `filters([event][, options])`: Returns all filters, or all filters for the given event.
 Matching rules are applied on the event name as described in the [glob-tree match expressions][].